-Address Site Reference Area (Ha) Proposal Reason for allocating Aylsham (Blickir ng, Burgh & T uttingte on and Oulton) Land to the South of Burgh Road ylsham (Blicking, Burgh & Tutting) and to the GNLP0311, 12.86 outh of Burgh 0595 and 300 dwellings, including a site for a new primary school There are a number of similarly performing sites put forward in Aylsham, but this combination of sites is preferred for allocation as it is favoured in highway terms as long as two points of access are provided.
+Address Site Reference Area (Ha) Proposal Reason for allocating Aylsham (Blickir ng, Burgh & T uttingte on and Oulton) Land to the South of Burgh Road GNLP0311, 0595 and 2060 (combined) 12.86 300 dwellings, including a site for a new primary school There are a number of similarly performing sites put forward in Aylsham, but this combination of sites is preferred for allocation as it is favoured in highway terms as long as two points of access are provided.
 The site allocation will need to include a requirement for a new primary school in Aylsham required to meet growth needs.